scvnc/netwarlan-game-deployment-scripts/rust/admin_notes.md

 Very significantly, it seems like the mods can be configured and reloaded while the server is running.
 This should aleviate a lot of server reboots.

+## The poormans way to bootstrap this fresh...

+  `./rust.sh start`

+watch the logs and wait for it to install oxide... then stop the server

+  `./rust.sh stop`

+While its off, load the saved mods/config by running

+   `./rust.sh loadconfig`

+and then you can start the server.

+Later, after you are done tweaking the server and want to save the configs.. you can save it with

+   `./rust.sh saveconfig`

+This will save relevant config files to a git clone of `netwarlan/server-configs`.
+From there, you can examine the diff and commit.

 ## Important Directories